kevinmiles/skyscraper/README.md

   requests; and `SkyscraperCrawler` to execute the logic (which will use one of the two engines); `SkyscraperRunner` will execute all spiders (daemon mode)
+* add a `--verbose` mode which outputs current URL, found items, found links
+* use relative imports
+* use requests `Session` to manage cookies (handle cookies in a wrapper layer which is the same for all engines, so that e.g. a switch between Chrome engine and file downloader uses the same cookies)